cudmore/protocols/worley-shuler-prairie.md

  - **video**.
 Turn top nob all the way to the back (clockwise if looking at it from side of scope) and set Olympus style filter wheel to position '2'.
  - **2p**.
 Turn the top knowb all the way towards you (counter clockwise if looking at it from side of scope) and set the Olympus style filter wheel to position '1'.
- - In both cases, ensure the light path slider is all the way out
+ - In both cases, ensure the light path slider is all the way out (camera position).
- - In both cases, ensure the 'shutter' is open and in the yyy position
+ - In both cases, ensure the 'shutter' switch is closed (in the dark circle position).

 ## GAsP detectors